-That’s because if you were to change the business page name or URL down the road (which you are allowed to do once), the page ID will stay the same.
+That’s because if you were to change the business page name or URL down the road (which you are allowed to do no more than once every.
+60 days), the page ID will stay the same.
 Think of the page ID as your social security number.
 Even though you might get married and change your name, your social security number will not change.

 How To Change Your Facebook URL

-Once you agree, you’ll click “confirm” and a success box will pop up with your new custom Facebook URL.
 Voila!
-You’ll notice in the browser address, instead of the original URL (www.facebook.com/pages/Page-Name/1234565675234234) it is now the URL you created (www.facebook.com/CustomURL/).
+You’ll notice in the browser address instead of the original URL (www.facebook.com/pages/Page-Name/1234565675234234) it is now the URL you created (www.facebook.com/CustomURL/).
 And the old page URL will automatically redirect you to the new one.